Accounts linked to RPI

 Unfortunately, not always.
 Some accounts take tax off the interest you're paid, which eats away at your gain, meaning it won't always beat inflation.
 But accounts from the Government-backed NS&I and any ISA inflation-linked accounts are tax-free, making them an even better deal for higher and top rate taxpayers when they're available.

-It's not unheard of for inflation to go negative – known as deflation (there was a large patch in 2009).
-Luckily most account terms mean if that happens they count the inflation rate as zero rather than negative.
+It's not unheard of for inflation to go negative – known as deflation (in April 2015 inflation was negative).
+Luckily most account terms mean if that happens, they count the inflation rate as zero rather than negative.
 So if you're due to be paid RPI + 0.5%, then you'd get the fixed 0.5% interest for that time.

 This varies from product to product, but is is usually one of two ways: